Skip to content

 • Brigade: 1st, 2nd and 3rd Place awards will be determined by calculating an adjusted page count total.
 This adjusted total is an average, calculated by adding the total number of pages read by participating members of the Brigade and dividing that total by the number of participating Marines in the Brigade.
 The highest three totals will be given the respective awards.
 The 1st Place winner will also receive a Reading Challenge streamer for their Brigade.

-FORCECOM reserves the right to alter awards as needed or on the basis of available award items, at the discretion of COFORCECOM.
+The Deputy Commandant’s Office reserves the right to alter awards as needed or on the basis of available award items, at the discretion of the Deputy Commandant.

 GENERAL READING CHALLENGE INFORMATION AND DISCLAIMERS

-The SFMC Reading Challenge is coordinated by the FORCECOM department of the STARFLEET Marine Corps.
-All questions, comments or disputes regarding the Reading Challenge should be submitted to DCOFORCECOM or COFORCECOM, and will be escalated along the chain of command from there, if needed.
+The SFMC Reading Challenge is coordinated by the Deputy Commandant’s office of the STARFLEET Marine Corps.
+All questions, comments or disputes regarding the Reading Challenge should be submitted to Deputy Commandant and will be escalated along the chain of command from there, if needed.

-COFORCECOM determines the start and end dates for the Reading Challenge.
+The Deputy Commandant determines the start and end dates for the Reading Challenge.
 Normally the Challenge runs from STARFLEET International Conference to STARFLEET International Conference, as mentioned above.
 However, this can change.
 Any changes in the Challenge period must be published at least six (6) months in advance in the Attention on Deck!
-Extra, Attention on Deck! and the Corps e-mail list.
+Extra, Attention on Deck! and the Corps e-mail list

-Please note that this contest may be discontinued at any time by COFORCECOM or the Commandant/SFMC.
+Please note that this contest may be discontinued at any time by the Deputy Commandant or the SFMC General Staff.

 Wilderness Challenge